-3. You can figure out your finances sooner.
-Now that the FAFSA is available starting October 1, there's a good chance you'll receive award letters soon after you receive acceptances.
-By applying Early Action, you'll find out the details of your packages sooner, so you can begin steering your research toward additional scholarships or setting up appointments with financial aid counselors to discuss next steps.
+- You can figure out your finances sooner.
+If you fill out your FAFSA early (it’s available starting October 1 every year), there's a good chance you'll receive award letters soon after you receive acceptances.
+In other words, by applying Early Action, you'll find out the details of your packages sooner, so you can begin steering your research toward additional scholarships or setting up appointments with financial aid counselors to discuss next steps.

-4. There’s room for improvement.
+- There’s room for improvement.
 Some schools are happy to give feedback if they feel your application has potential—but may need work—before handing over an acceptance letter.
-At Siena, for example, we’re open to getting the conversation started (which is easier to do since you've submitted the app early).
-An admissions counselor may connect directly with you about ways to improve your chances of getting accepted, like improving test scores or writing the optional essay.
-And again, since it's earlier in the admissions process, you'll have plenty of time to tweak.
+At Siena, for example, we’re open to conversations anytime (here are 10 instances you may want to reach out!).
+An admissions counselor may connect directly with you about ways to improve your chances of getting admitted, like writing the optional essay.
+And again, since it's earlier in the admissions process, you'll have plenty of time to do so.

-5. You also have more time to make your decision.
+- You also have more time to make your decision.
 Sometimes there’s nothing better than that satisfying relief of knowing you’ve been accepted to a college you're really interested in.
-Take a moment to pat yourself on the back!
-If you receive multiple acceptance letters, now the choice is completely yours.
-Take the extra time to revisit campuses, do further research on classes, make a pros and cons list.
-On the flip side, if you don’t get in to your top choices, you can use the time to reevaluate your options and check out different schools.
+Take a moment to appreciate that!
+If you receive multiple acceptance letters, now the choice is completely yours—and you have more time than Regular Decision candidates to mull it over.
+Take that extra time to revisit campuses, do further research on classes, make a pros and cons list.
+On the flip side, if you don’t get into your top choices, you can use the time to reevaluate your options and check out different schools.